Haripriyakolakalan/Data-Collection-and-analysis-using-python/README.md

 # Data Collection and analysis using python
-Trending video datas are collected from Youtube and analysed using python
+Trending video datas are collected from Youtube (US region) to analyse what makes the video to trend.